South African Concrete Organisations demystified

-The roles of the three concrete industry organizations in South Africa, CSSA, C&CI and CMA, are often blurred, especially as they all share the common goal of ensuring the optimum use of concrete in the built environment.
+The roles of the three concrete industry organizations in South Africa, CSSA, The Concrete Institute and CMA, are often blurred, especially as they all have similar names and share the common goal of ensuring the optimum use of concrete in the built environment.
 However, they have specific target audiences, objectives and initiatives that differentiate them.
 We hope to shed some light on the unique characteristics of each of these three bodies.

 Concrete Society of Southern Africa NPC (CSSA)

-The Concrete Society of Southern Africa NPC is a non-profit, public benefit organisation that promotes excellence and innovation in the use of concrete and related products and services.
+The Concrete Society of Southern Africa NPC (CSSA) is a non-profit, public benefit organisation that promotes excellence and innovation in the use of concrete and related products and services through a concrete ‘community’.
 Membership is open to any individual with an interest in concrete and CSSA provides a forum for networking and technology transfer between its members.
 Company membership is also available in a range of categories from Bronze to Platinum.

 Each of the Society’s four branches has its own annual calendar of events.
 These include technical meetings and seminars where information is disseminated amongst members and serious networking can take place amongst the delegates.
 Where projects of interest are in progress, site visits are arranged to enable members to see concrete in action.